 Often sawyers are faced with the fact that at one moment the saw starts to cut crookedly.
 This causes not only inconvenience, but also complicates the sawing procedure.
 The sawyer has to make an effort not only to hold the tool, but also to level it.
 Few people know that it is forbidden to operate a tool with such a deformation.
 Let’s find out what causes uneven sawing with a chainsaw, and how it is dangerous for the sawyer.

-If the saw begins to cut crookedly, it indicates that there is a subtle deformation of the tire.
+If the saw begins to cut crookedly, it indicates that there is a subtle deformation of the tire and how your bar locate.
+The deformation is due to the bar bead, which has uneven wear.
 The deformation is due to the chainsaw bar bead, which has uneven wear.
-As a result, the chain is not straight, but slightly skewed.
+As a result, the chainsaw chain is not straight, but slightly skewed.
 The amount of misalignment may not be visible to the eye.

 The problem of uneven wear can be eliminated by replacing the tire.
-It is almost impossible to uniformly mill the beads of the guide rail, so it is recommended to replace it together with the chain.
-The danger of operating a deformed chainsaw guide bar is that the chain shank may jump out of the groove, which will lead to unhappy consequences.
+It is almost impossible to uniformly mill the beads of the bar connects, so it is recommended to replace it together with the chain while using work gloves.
+The danger of operating a deformed chainsaw’s bar is that the chainsaw chain shank may jump out of the groove, which will lead to unhappy consequences.

 How To Extend The Life Of Your Chainsaw Bar

-- Rapid wear of the chain groove and tail section
+- Rapid wear of the bar groove and tail section

 - If the tool is used for cutting frozen or hard wood